-18. Operational Improvement Plan, Continued
+19. Operational Improvement Plan, Continued

-- (4) The Authority has hired an Internist who started practice in August of 2019, in addition to one other Family Nurse Practitioner.
-Together, these two providers are seeing patients in the newly renovated Clinch Memorial Family Practice and providing hospitalist services at the hospital.
-In 2021, the Authority lost the sole nurse practitioner and replaced him with a Family Medicine Physician.
-The Authority is working on recruiting two more mid-level providers to share the workload of the hospital, CMFP in Homerville and the new expansion in Fargo, GA. - (5) Management continues to partner with Miller County Hospital Authority to provide swing bed services for patients on ventilators and or trachs who need rehabilitative care.
-Volume for this service line is not as robust as it once was due to many factors that include, but are not limited to staffing, bed availability in an accepting hospital and decreased referrals.
-The Authority has shifted more focus to admitting swing bed patients that do not require such a high level of care in hopes of maintaining a daily average census of eight swing beds. - (6) The Authority became partially self-funded in 2021 by joining a captive of rural hospitals in Texas.
+- (5) Through the partnership with Miller County Hospital Authority to provide swing bed services for patients on ventilators and or trachs who need rehabilitative care, volume for this service line is not as robust as it once was.
+This is due to many factors that include, but are not limited to staffing, bed availability in an accepting hospital and decreased referrals.
+The Authority has shifted more focus to admitting swing bed patients that do not require such a high level of care in hopes of maintaining a daily average census of eight swing beds.
+New partnerships and referral sources for the vent/trach program are being developed in hopes to renew the floundering volume in that service line. - (6) The Authority became partially self-funded in 2021 by joining a captive of rural hospitals in Texas.
 This move from a fully insured State Health Benefit plan was to prevent exorbitant premium increases and to help drive business to the hospital and family practice.
-The captive will help reduce health insurance expenses by 50% and saved the Authority an 80% increase in their usual premium. - (7) The Authority terminated a long-standing contract with their previous pharmacy provider and has hired Pharm D for pharmacy management.
+The captive helped reduce health insurance expenses by 50% and saved the Authority an 80% increase in their usual premium in 2021.
+Health insurance expenses remain below anticipated increase in premiums under purchased insurance plan in 2022. - (7) The Authority terminated a long-standing contract with their previous pharmacy provider and has hired Pharm D for pharmacy management.
 They have on behalf of the Hospital, obtained a retail pharmacy license in hopes to increase revenue by offering a retail service to the community.
-The retail pharmacy opened the summer of 2021 is doing well. - (8) The Authority contracted with a new physical therapy provider and has expanded the hours of service in addition to service lines that were not available before.
+The retail pharmacy opened the summer of 2021 and is doing well. - (8) The Authority contracted with a new physical therapy provider and has expanded the hours of service in addition to service lines that were not available before.
 Revenue has increased in this department in addition to assisting in growing the swing bed services by providing occupational and speech therapy.

-19. Coronavirus (COVID-19)
+20. Coronavirus (COVID-19)